 - On the way back you can ride along the eastern side of the island where you can find a few small beaches but not recommendable to swim as it’s open sea with crazy currents.

-- Take a diving tour and visit the underwater museum Musa
+- Go diving to see the underwater museum Musa

 - Spend at least one night in Isla Mujeres and hang out in the small town, which comes to life with music and great food as soon as the sun sets behind the sea.
 There is quite a good variety of restaurants of all sorts and taste where you can choose from.